FiresOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 ### How the integrated system still reflects the original intent and value

+The integrated system still reflects the original intent of The Fellowship Companion: supporting the Fellowship in making safer decisions during the journey.
+Earlier artifacts focused on a concrete decision situation through the Camp Suitability Check.
+Artifact 5 adds a preparation layer before such decisions happen.

+The Knowledge Challenge supports the same overall value from a different angle.
+It does not directly recommend where to rest or which route to take.
+Instead, it makes visible whether the Fellowship has enough shared knowledge before moving into a new journey section.
+This helps reduce the risk of decisions being made with hidden knowledge gaps.

+The challenge also keeps uncertainty visible.
+If the Fellowship passes, the system records stable confidence.
+If the Fellowship fails after the available attempts, the system records lowered confidence.
+This keeps the Companion aligned with the idea that uncertainty should be shown rather than hidden.

 ### How individual slices connect meaningfully

+The individual slices connect through the wider journey context of The Fellowship Companion.

+The Camp Suitability Check supports the Fellowship during a concrete resting decision.
+The Knowledge Challenge supports the Fellowship before entering a new section by checking whether the group is prepared.
+Both slices therefore support safer decisions, but at different moments in the journey.

+The system flow shows the preparation logic: a new section is about to begin, the Fellowship completes a Knowledge Challenge, and the result either marks the group as prepared or unprepared.
+The wireframe shows where this capability lives inside The Shire Guide.
+The implementation snapshot then turns the slice into a working interface with answer selection, attempts, feedback, hints, warnings, and Knowledge State.

+The stored Knowledge State creates the strongest connection between slices.
+A result from the Knowledge Challenge can later be used by other decision-support screens.
+For example, if the Fellowship is marked as unprepared, a later camp, route, or risk assessment could show lower confidence or stronger caution.

 ### Why our chosen extension makes sense

+The chosen extension is the Web Storage API, used through `localStorage`.

+This extension makes sense because the Knowledge Challenge should not only give temporary feedback.
+Its result should remain meaningful after the immediate interaction is over.
+By storing the Knowledge State locally in the browser, the system can remember whether the Fellowship is prepared or unprepared for the next section.

+This fits the selected capability well.
+The goal is to make uncertain knowledge transparent, and the Web Storage API allows this uncertainty to persist beyond the current screen.
+A passed challenge becomes **Prepared · confidence stable**.
+A failed challenge becomes **Unprepared · confidence lowered**.

+We considered other possible extensions, such as a sunset or time-based API.
+However, that would mainly add environmental atmosphere or time pressure.
+The Web Storage API is more directly connected to the selected capability because it stores the knowledge and confidence result itself.

 ### What we intentionally did not build

+We intentionally did not build a full multiplayer quiz system.
+The current version represents a shared Fellowship challenge, but it does not connect multiple devices or track individual members separately.

+We also did not build a large question database.
+The implementation uses one focused example for **The Road to Weathertop** and the Midgewater Marshes context.
+This keeps the artifact small and explainable.

+We did not implement backend storage, user accounts, online synchronization, or real-time group participation.
+The stored Knowledge State uses local browser storage only.

+We also did not fully connect the stored Knowledge State to every other Companion screen yet.
+The current artifact demonstrates the first controlled step: the Knowledge Challenge can create and store a preparedness state that related capabilities could use later.

+These limits were intentional.
+The goal of this final artifact is not to build a complete quiz platform, but to show how one new capability can be integrated into The Fellowship Companion through a controlled extension.